Mind Maps for Learning: A Teacher's Guide

 6. Deeper Understanding: Mind maps encourage learners to examine deeper into a topic by visually connecting related concepts and ideas.
 This creates a more profound understanding of the material and promotes critical thinking skills.

 7. Flexibility and Adaptability: Mind maps are flexible and can be easily adapted and expanded as new information is acquired.
-They allow for dynamic and evolving learning, making them an effective tool for ongoing knowledge acquisition.
+They allow for active and evolving learning, making them an effective tool for ongoing knowledge acquisition.

 Teachers can implement mind maps across subjects by starting lessons with central concepts and building outward with related ideas and details.
 They work particularly well for brainstorming sessions, note-taking, and helping struggling students organise complex information visually.
 The key is to model the process first, then gradually allow students to create their own maps independently.